Soft labelling for semantic segmentation: Bringing coherence to label down-sampling: Conclusion

 \section{Conclusion}

-In this paper we propose a novel and simple framework for training semantic segmentation models under different resolutions, which can be easily included into any existing framework with minor modifications.
-By using a soft-label encoding of the labels after down-sampling, we manage to pair the down-sampling strategies used for the color and label images, aligning their information and precluding the learning of discrepant information during the training of semantic segmentation models.
+In this paper, we propose a novel and effective approach for training semantic segmentation models under different resolutions, which can be easily included into any existing framework with minor modifications as shown in the experiments.
+By using a soft-label encoding of the labels after down-sampling, we manage to pair the down-sampling strategies used for the colour and label images, aligning their information and precluding the learning of discrepant information during the training of semantic segmentation models.
 Extensive experimentation is conducted to validate the effectiveness of our proposal.
-Experimental results suggest that the use of this strategy culminates in the learning of models that surpass by over a 88\% their respective baselines using the same architecture, data and setup but trained adopting the default nearest neighbor down-sampling.
-Furthermore, in the explored setups, the proposed framework can be fully trained using at most a single 24GB GPU, generating models which performance is better than the state of the art for all explored input resolutions.
-Moreover, our models trained on half-resolution images get better performance than reference state-of-the-art models trained on full resolution and using substantially larger batches than us.
-We believe this framework has the potential to expand the effective validation of new research conducted at budget-constrained research facilities for semantic segmentation.
+Experimental results suggest that the use of this strategy culminates in the learning of models that surpass by over a 88\% their respective baselines using the same architecture, data, and setup but trained adopting the default Nearest Neighbour down-sampling.
+Furthermore, in the explored setups, the proposed approach can be trained using one GPU, generating models whose performance is better than the state-of-the-art for all explored input resolutions.
+We believe our proposal has the potential to expand the effective validation of new research conducted at budget-constrained research facilities for semantic segmentation.